deephaven-examples/lunch-n-learn/css-variables/readme.md

-## Start using css variables!
+## Start using CSS variables!

 We have a theme component which manages which theme is applied.
-All users created themes must inheriet from either a light or a dark theme.
+All users created themes must inherit from either a light or a dark theme.

-1. All Deephaven **theme variables** start with `--dh` to avoid conflicts with other css variables. `--dh` variables should be thought of as a public API.
+1. All Deephaven **theme variables** start with `--dh` to avoid conflicts with other CSS variables. `--dh` variables should be thought of as a public API.
 Removing a `--dh` variable is a breaking change.
 Adding a variable is not a breaking change, as users themes inherit from the base themes, and will not break if a variable is added.

    Local variables to components should not start with `--dh`, but instead should follow the component name `--my-component`.

-2. A theme consists of a set of css variables defined across a number of files.
+2. A theme consists of a set of CSS variables defined across a number of files.
 Variables added to Dark or Light theme **must be added to both base theme files**.
-You will rarely need to add a variable to a theme file unless we think it should be part of the public api.
+You will rarely need to add a variable to a theme file unless we think it should be part of the public API.

 3. Components should use the most specific available variable.
 If a **semantic _component_ variable** is available use that, otherwise it should use a **semantic variable** and lastly it should use a **palette variable**.